waybyte/example-adc/README.md

-# Logicrom SDK - ADC Driver example
+# Logicrom OpenCPU SDK - ADC Driver example

 ## How to build